cloudmesh-community/book/chapters/class/516/overview.md

 : We conclude this section with some important Map/Reduce frameworks used as part of the larger Map/Reduce ecosystem such as AWS Elastic Map/Reduce (AWS EMR).
-This also includes a discussion about Twister2 which is a version of Map/Reduce that could perform even faster then Spark.
+This also includes a discussion about Twister2 which is a version of Map/Reduce that could perform even faster than Spark.

 **Container**

 : In the container chapter, we introduce you to the basic concepts of a container and delineate it from virtual machines as we have introduced you earlier.
 We start the chapter with an introduction to Docker and then introduce you to how to manage clusters capable of running many containers with the help of docker swarm and
   Kubernetes.
-To showcase you its use on other PaaS and applications, we even show you how to run Hadoop with docker as well as how to conduct a PageRank analysis.
+To showcase you its use on other PaaS and applications, we even show you how to run Hadoop with Docker as well as how to conduct a PageRank analysis.
 Kubernetes is discussed in its own section.

 : As many academic datacenters do run queuing systems, we will also showcase Singularity allowing you to use containers within a batch